saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createSalesShipment.md

 **Update shipment details based on the primary order associated with it**

-1.  **Retrieve Shipment and Order Data:**
-    *   If `Shipment.primaryOrderId` and `primaryShipGroupSeqId` are present in the shipment, fetch the corresponding `OrderHeader` and `OrderItemShipGroup` entities.
-These entities hold details about the order and the specific group of items within the order that the shipment is fulfilling.

-1.  **Set Shipment Type:**
-    *   Determines the `shipmentTypeId` based on the `orderTypeId` of the associated order:
-        *   If the order is a "SALES_ORDER," the shipment type is set to "SALES_SHIPMENT."

-2.  **Set Origin Facility (For Store Shipments):**
-    *   If the shipment is a "SALES_SHIPMENT" from a store with a single inventory facility, and the `originFacilityId` is not already set, retrieve the `ProductStore` entity and set the `originFacilityId` to the store's `inventoryFacilityId`.

 3.  **Set Party Information (From/To):**
     *   Fetche `OrderRole` entities associated with the order.
     *   If `partyIdFrom` (the party shipping the goods) is not set, try to find it from the order roles with the "SHIP_FROM_VENDOR" role types.